 For further information, check the Wealth Management Seminar page at the Convention web site, which can be reached by clicking here.

-Social Networking: FJMC has both a Facebook and Twitter presence (FJMC HQ, FJMC Convention 2013), and (@FJMC_HQ), so you can hear the latest news of the orgnization?
+FJMC also has Twitter presence (@FJMC_HQ), so you can hear the latest news of the orgnization?
 Become a follower on each, and spread the news, telling your club's members to join in on the conversation.